The fate of Schwarzschild--de Sitter black holes: nonequilibrium evaporation

 \subsubsection{Entanglement structure}

 In the de~Sitter static patch, the radiation field is not entangled solely with the black-hole interior (as in asymptotically flat evaporation) but also with degrees of freedom associated with the cosmological horizon.
 The global state of the full SdS spacetime is pure, yet a static observer has access only to the inter-horizon region.
-The relevant entanglement structure is therefore tripartite, $(\mathcal{H}_{\rm BH}\!\otimes\!\mathcal{H}_{\rm rad}\!\otimes\!\mathcal{H}_{\rm dS})$, where each $\mathcal H$ denotes the Hilbert space of the corresponding subsystem and the fine-grained entropy accessible within the static patch is bounded by the black-hole entropy, $S_{\rm rad}(t)\le S_b(t)$, up to correlations with the cosmological horizon.
-The Page transition corresponds to the point at which an island forms near the black-hole horizon, incorporating its interior into the entanglement wedge of the radiation and restoring unitary information balance within the patch.
+The relevant entanglement structure is therefore tripartite, $(\mathcal{H}_{\rm BH}\!\otimes\!\mathcal{H}_{\rm rad}\!\otimes\!\mathcal{H}_{\rm dS})$, where each $\mathcal H$ denotes the Hilbert space of the corresponding subsystem and the entropy accessible within the static patch is expected to be bounded by the black-hole entropy, up to correlations with the cosmological horizon.
+The Page transition corresponds to the point at which an island forms near the black-hole horizon, incorporating its interior into the entanglement wedge of the radiation in the full fine-grained description.